AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 ```
 <img width="774" alt="Screen Shot 2022-04-11 at 12 41 31 pm 1" src="https://user-images.githubusercontent.com/65950685/162661130-b4347b65-c3e4-4bea-ac71-2a304dad45bc.png">
+0.12

-**P-value analysis**
+**P-value analysis**  <br/>
+* If the Sig. value of the Shapiro-Wilk Test is greater than 0.05, the data is normal.
+* If it is below 0.05, the data significantly deviate from a normal distribution.
+* The test is statistically significant.
 ```
 print(st.shapiro(yes_ads_amount[['change_number']]))
 ```
 <img width="583" alt="Screen Shot 2022-04-11 at 12 41 31 pm 3" src="https://user-images.githubusercontent.com/65950685/162675789-283b7d72-cebc-454c-952b-1420f5903c2c.png">

-In the first period the average daily number of sales in the experimental store group is 7.12% higher and this uplift is compensated for in the second period. <br/>

-**The average daily increased** in the number of sold Hot Drinks is 0.12 <br/>
+**The average daily increased** in the number of sold Coffee is 0.12 <br/>
 **The confidence interval:** <br/>
 **Period 1:** 6.71, 7.52 <br/>
 **Period 2:** 6.83, 7.49 <br/>

+Despite the significant p-value, the average daily increase does not show a satisfactory result.